 Getting married abroad is very exciting and often over shadows the important admin and planning for the legalities.
 If you are planning on getting married in a legal ceremony whether civil or religious there are some very important and time dependent steps to add to the calendar.
 So what is involved in getting married in Italy – where do you start and what do you need to know before you begin the documentation?

 You’ve done the exciting part of finding your Italian Wedding Location.
 Maybe its in Taormina or Tuscany.
 Or maybe on the shores of Lake Como.
 However getting the serious stuff sorted is equally as important.
+As a Destination Wedding Photographer I always want to make sure my couples dont have worry about anything.
+Just Like Gio of Accent events makes sure your completely in the know when it comes to the legal side of your wedding.

 The first decision is whether you wish to tackle the legal paperwork yourselves or if you wish to use a Italy Wedding Planner to look after this aspect of a destination wedding.
 For those of you are good at the detail and following a process then we can point you in the right direction for the appropriate resource (see below).